UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 About Freetrade

-Freetrade launched in the U.K. in 2019 and reports that 1.4 million clients have used its platform since that time, investing a total of £1.3 billion.
-Freetrade is growing quickly and is expanding across Europe, having launched in Sweden in late 2022.
+Freetrade launched in the U.K. in 2019 and reports that 1.5 million people have used its platform since that time, investing a total of £1.3 billion.
+Freetrade is growing quickly and is expanding across Europe.

 How trustworthy is Freetrade?